HYPOALLERGENIC DOG BREED?

 Many Terrier breeds shed very little and the hair is coarse, not fly-away.
 Poodles and other curly coated breeds “hold” the coat so there’s less loose (airborne) hair to irritate human airways.
 Unfortunately, all double coated breeds have soft undercoat that “floats” (like cat hair) and that is indeed problematic for people with allergies or breathing problems.

 “Bull breeds” such as Bull Terriers (Standard and Miniature size) have a very close, tight coat which doesn’t “float” and unlike short-nosed bull breeds such as Bostons, Boxers and Bulldogs, the Mini-Bull has a very dry mouth so saliva should not be a problem for asthmatics.
-All doctors agree, nothing is better for human health than laughter and, well... you should probably Learn more about Mini-Bulls.
+All doctors agree, nothing is better for human health than laughter and, well... you should probably learn more about Mini-Bulls.
+See link below.

 So don’t despair if you or your child suffers from allergies or asthma.
 Choosing wisely, you can probably still have a dog.
 In fact, a family dog can be your canary because dogs are often allergic to things like dust mites, new carpet and furniture treatments, pest control sprays, etc. and that’s a warning to the people who live there, particularly those who have a weakened immune system.